ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 ![](/assets/2024-01-06/matt-klein-quote.png)
 <sub>Matt Klein on Depth vs Breadth ICs</sub>

-Although I appreciate the depth vs. breadth insight, I personally believe there's additional nuance to consider.
+I really like the depth vs. breadth insight: but I feel that there's additional nuance to consider.

-* First off, I personally like to think of this breadth vs depth IC distinction as two ends of a spectrum rather than a dichotomy.
+* First off, I personally like to think of this breadth vs depth IC distinction as two ends of a spectrum, as opposed to a dichotomy.

 * Context Acquisition and Influencing skills are always desirable in Individual Contributors, as are technical skills. **A complete lack of proficiency in either dimension is never acceptable.**

-* Yet, in a role demanding deep technical specialization, a senior engineer can navigate successfully with a less pronounced emphasis on influencing skills, unlike in a role where the most challenging problems involve business context and the historical evolution of systems, rather than purely technical aspects.
+* In a role demanding deep technical specialization, a senior engineer *probably get away* with a lack of influencing skills.

+* But in a rolewhere the most challenging problems involve business context and understanding the historical evolution of systems, these skills are essential.

-* The demand for roles requiring profound technical expertise is scarce among most companies, as their business needs typically lean towards more generalized positions.
-The majority of companies are tech-enabled, focusing on leveraging technology as a means to an end, rather than being inherently deep tech-oriented.
-Technology is deployed to meet business goals, which are pragmatically addressed using fairly commoditized technologies.
+* A majority of companies are tech-enabled, focusing on leveraging technology as a means to an end, rather than being inherently deep-tech.
+Technology is mostly deployed to meet business goals, which are pragmatically addressed using fairly commoditized technologies.
+Therefore, deep-tech roles are scarce.
 ![](/assets//2024-01-06/tradeoffs.png)
 <sub>I am assuming there are more engineers who know how to build payment gateway integrations and CI/CD pipelines, than there are engineers who are working on developing new languages or new LLMs.
 Graph is merely indicative of the nicheness of the domain.
 Hope this does not land as disparaging.</sub>

-* Therefore the nicheness of Deep-tech roles are very much a function of its novelty.
-Furthermore, most deep technologies of today become commoditized over time due to market forces, so a lucrative niche deep tech role isn’t forever: If such a role exists, it is bound to attract talented engineers, thus widening the talent pool of engineers specialising in that area.
+* Deep-tech roles are mostly for novel technologies.
+Most deep technologies of today become commoditized over time due to market forces, so a lucrative niche deep tech role isn’t forever: If such a role exists, it is bound to attract talented engineers, thus widening the talent pool.
 Also, the core differentiator of that technology is bound to be commoditised through Saas-ification.
 And the Saas-fication of deep tech has only accelerated and will continue to do so.

 ![](/assets/2024-01-06/commoditization.avif)
 <sub>A photo from Ameerpet, Hyderabad.
 India's unofficial IT training hub.
 For the "sexiest jobs of the 21st century". </sub>

-*  Moreover, even at large deep-tech organizations, the hardest problems are solved by leveraging org-design and concentrating niche talents in a small ring-fenced team that does the most “hard-core” (urgghhh 🤮) engineering to unlock the core differentiators, with a large majority of teams working on enabling and leveraging the core deep tech differentiators, again using commoditized technologies.
+*  Moreover, even at large deep-tech organizations, the hardest problems are solved by leveraging org-design and concentrating niche talents in a small ring-fenced team in a time-bound manner, to unlock the core differentiators.
+The rest of the teams mostly working on enabling and leveraging the core deep tech differentiators, again using commoditized technologies.

 * Upon changing jobs or orgs, a breadth IC, unlike a depth IC,has to shed ALL their context and start afresh.
 So the most important skills that they can carry with them are their context acquisition and influencing ability.